DreamSpoon/AMH2B/README.md

 ## 1) Apply Scale to Rig
 Correctly apply scale to animated armature, by adjusting its pose bone location animation f-curve values to match the scaling.

 Background: Blender applies scale to non-animated rigs correctly, but the animations attached to the rig (i.e. the f-curves) are not scaled.
-The result is usually an animation that seems to move violently around the scene, or the animation seems to hover in place and not move when it should move.
-It seems that Blender applies scale only to the bone lengths and bone locations in the current frame, no scaling applied to animations (f-curves).
+The result is usually the animated rig moves violently around the scene, or the animation seems to hover in place and not move when it should move.
+Blender applies scale only to the bone lengths and bone locations in the current frame, but no scaling applied to animations (f-curves).

 ### Instructions to use the script: